vivxz/lalalime-navbar/README.md

-# Project Name
+# LalaLime - Navbar

-> Project description
+> A front-end microservice that mimics the aesthetics and functionality of LuluLemon's navigation bar.

 ## Related Projects